Architecture Overview

 Deterministic Execution Control

-In the iAgentic architecture, governance execution is fully deterministic.
-Our Enforcement Fabric extracts the semantic intent from an AI request and evaluates it against compiled, rule-based policies, completely decoupled from the generative model.
+The Enforcement Fabric extracts semantic intent and evaluates it against compiled, rule-based policies — decoupled from the generative model.

 • Provider-Agnostic Safety